nandorojo/doorman/examples/with-react-navigation-v4/readme.md

 expo start --ios # or expo start --android
 ```

-This example uses our test account's `publicProjectId` (found on the Doorman dashboard), and `firebaseConfig`, found on Firebase's website.
+This example uses our test account's `publicProjectId` (found on the Doorman dashboard), and `firebaseConfig`, found on Firebase's console.

 To **deploy this in your own app**, you'll need to [create a project](https://app.doorman.cool) and follow the Doorman [setup guide](https://docs.doorman.cool/introduction/getting-started).